 - The Dendarii Mercenaries in Vorkosigan Saga play with this.
 They are a little like Cossacks, being irregulars in the service of Tsarist Russia Recycled IN SPACE! and they contain individuals escaping from social pressure on Barryar including Elena and her husband and in a different way Miles himself.
 However they mostly contain people from any and every world in the Nexus.
 Also they play the "screening the Empire from external threats" role.

 - The Nomads in Star Ways by Poul Anderson.

 - Asimov's Foundation has the Trader subculture, which roamed the galaxy trying to push Atom Punk gadgetry - first as a stalking horse for the Foundation's Path of Inspiration, and eventually as straight economic conquest by hegemony.
-Despite one of their own, Hober Mallow, taking complete control at the end of the first novel, Foundation and Empire has a major theme of the small Traders in the field rebelling against the Merchant Princes who claimed to rule them.
-The only thing that prevented all-out civil was was the Mule.
+Despite one of their own, Hober Mallow, taking complete control at the end of the first novel, Foundation and Empire has a major subplot of the small Traders in the field rebelling against the Merchant Princes who claimed to rule them.
+The only thing that prevented all-out civil war in the Foundation was the Mule.

 - Firefly: "...take me out to the Black, tell them I ain't coming back.
 Burn the land and boil the sea, you can't take the sky from me"